wy2919/cs-teams/README.md

 # cs-teams
 The project is a responsive WEB-APP built with docker and deployed with heroku: http://csteams.herokuapp.com

 Web application designed to be used as site for finding other people willing to party up and play together in CS:GO.
 It provides rating system for evaluation of player behavior and skills.
-Furthermore users may text each other to get to know someone better and arrange a game.
+Furthermore users may create conversations to get to know each other better and arrange a game.
+Project is deployed using heroku.

 ## technologies
 - html, css